UNM Land, Labor, and Immigrant Acknowledgements

 Statement Acknowledging the Labor and Sacrifices of Black Americans

-At UNM, we respectfully acknowledge the traumatic history of forced labor of Black Americans who have advanced our country.
-We are indebted to the enslaved and exploited African Americans who established our U.S. infrastructure and economy, advanced civil rights, and continue to influence popular culture.
-We are obligated to continuously recognize historic and current systemic oppression and injustices placed on Black Americans.
-We are grateful to their ancestors; for without them we would not be where we are today. - (Fall 2022 FYEX 1110 Black Minds Matter Class)
+At UNM, we respectfully acknowledge the traumatic history of brutality against and forced labor by Black Americans who have advanced our country.
+We are indebted to the enslaved and exploited descendants of the African continent whose sacrifices established our U.S. infrastructure and economy, advanced civil rights, and continue to influence popular culture, agriculture, the sciences, health care, and all aspects of society.
+We are obligated to continuously recognize, and repair historic and current systemic oppression and injustices placed on Black Americans.
+We are grateful to them and their ancestors; without them, we would not be where we are today.

 Honoring Immigrants in The United States